pberko/al_rnn_results/README.md

 | 2000         | 100.00%        | 80.65%        |https://github.com/pberko/al_rnn_results/blob/main/tracesaut112_2000.dat |

-(the train files structure is: 1) first row is samples number and size of alephbet, the next rows are output. path-len, path )
+*the train files structure is: first row is samples number and size of alephbet, the next rows are output. path-len, path *

 for automaton